sratgh/CarND-Capstone/README.md

   * Use this option to install the SDK on a workstation that already has ROS installed: [One Line SDK Install (binary)](https://bitbucket.org/DataspeedInc/dbw_mkz_ros/src/81e63fcc335d7b64139d7482017d6a97b405e250/ROS_SETUP.md?fileviewer=file-view-default)
 * Download the [Udacity Simulator](https://github.com/udacity/CarND-Capstone/releases).

+### How to get the simulator running on mac
+Follow the link to the simulator and download the latest version for mac called `mac_sys_int.zip`.
+Unzip with `unzip mac_sys_int.zip`.
+Now open up a terminal and `cd` into the app, which can be accessed like any normal folder.

+Go to `mac_sys_int/sys_int.app/Contents/MacOS`.
+There you should see a file called `capstone_v2`.
+Give this file execution rights with
+`chmod +x capstone_v2`.

+Now you should be almost good to go.
+Except that mac is still warning about the fact that it does not now the developer of this app.
+To solve this problem you can, instead of just double clicking the app or opening it via terminal, right click on the app logo and click on open.
+Then it should give you the choice of opening the app nevertheless.

 ### Docker Installation
 [Install Docker](https://docs.docker.com/engine/installation/)